Art of a Princess: A Highland Scene, attributed to Princess Louise, Duchess of Argyll.

 John Campbell, the Marquess of Lorne.

-One imagines that her artistic activities were some comfort to her as she struggled with relationships, both marital and familial.
+One imagines that the artistic activities of the Princess were some comfort to her as she struggled with relationships, both marital and familial.
 I am happy to think that my small painting is one such example of her work.